1mS3r/learning/Soft Skills/Public Speaking/Sam Gratton's - Professional English Speaking/Assingments .md

 And to finish, have you ever thought on parenthood?
 If you have any doubts about it, I want to highlight how an amazing father he is, having a little daughter he worries to give her an informed education, quality time and on top of that love.

 Seems like a keeper, right?
 Please don't wait!
 Hurry now before all Diego's coffee calendar slots are booked!

+## Task 4: Business Speech...
+The importance of quality:

+Good morning, have you ever had to deal with stress? with burnout? with an oppresive, asphyxiant and drowning work environment?

+Thank you for joining me today as we discuss a topic close to my heart whose lack is what causes the situations previously described, I'm talking about quality, and I want to make sure you understand it's importance.

+Let me start assesing What is quality?
+- Quality is excellence, the continuos improvement mindset focused on delivering the best effort that we're capable of.
+- Quality is team play, is not a singular effort but the collective commitment of each team member.
+- Quality is